shawnps/gengo_api_docs/content/ja/overview.md

 ## Encoding

-myGengo expects all data to be UTF-8 encoded and will respond with UTF-8 encoded data.
+Gengo expects all data to be UTF-8 encoded and will respond with UTF-8 encoded data.
 Make sure you encode your data in UTF-8 to avoid issues.